 Mixing Part 6 – Effectively guiding Creative Artists through a process

-Mixing This blog continues a series of blogs on Mixing (Page 2014a).
-Guiding Creative Artists: steps along a path To walk down any path, it is usual to be sequential in that process.
-If you want to get to z, it is usual (but not always) appropriate to progress through each of the letters to get there....
+(Solid State Logic SL4064G+ 2010) This blog post continues a series on Mixing Audio.
+Guiding Creative Artists: steps along a path As outlined in Mixing Part 2, Mixing Audio is a process (Page, 2011).
+To walk down any path, it is usual to be sequential in that process.
+If you want to get to z, it...

 Signal Flow Part 2